Derek Marshall and Ian Falconer v Caterpillar (NI) Limited Posted In: Case Law

 Legal BodyNorthern Ireland Industrial Tribunal (NIIT)

-Type of Claim / JurisdictionDisciplinary and Grievance Issues, Pay and Conditions of Employment
+Type of Claim / JurisdictionDiscipline and Grievance, Pay

 Both claimants are employed by the respondent as paint specialists.
 The main issue was whether they were medically suspended from work within the meaning of Art.96 of the Employment Rights (NI) Order 1996.